JaninaMattes/Autonomous-Explorer-Drone/README.md

 #### PPO Actor-Critic Architecture

 In this project the policy gradient method is used for training with a custom implementation of [Proximal Policy Optimization (PPO)](https://arxiv.org/pdf/1707.06347.pdf).
-PPO is an on-policy learning algorithm that uses an experience replay buffer, which allows for good sample efficiency.

 <div align="center">
   <img src="images/architecture/architecture.png" alt="Logo" width="500">